• Home

 Does Wave connect to QuickBooks?

 Wave doesn't natively integrate with QuickBooks.
 However, you can use Zapier to connect Wave to QuickBooks.
-You can automate workflows between the two platforms to create and send a QuickBooks invoice for every new Wave invoice and more—no code required.
+For example, you could automate workflows between the two platforms to create and send a QuickBooks invoice for every new Wave invoice—no code required.

 What percentage does Wave invoicing take?

-Wave charges a fee of 2.9% + $0.60 for credit card transactions (3.4% + $0.60 for AMEX transactions) and 1% for each bank transaction + a $1 minimum fee for every invoice payment it processes.
+Wave's free plan charges a 2.9% + $0.60 fee for credit card transactions, while the Pro plan waives that $0.60 fee for the first 10 transactions per month.
+In both plans, there's a 3.4% + $0.60 fee for AMEX transactions, 1% for each bank transaction, and a $1 minimum fee for every invoice payment it processes.

 Related reading: